Environmental Factors >

 With reference to the "operation plan" of climate change scenario analysis provided by the Financial Supervisory Commission, the base climate change scenario analysis was conducted to gradually define climate hazard impact factors and identifying financial elements linked to climate in the positions of each business division.
 Credit risk was then calculated for each position based on climate change scenarios to obtain the following calculations:

-*1:Base scenario refers to 2022 values without pressurization.
+*1:The baseline scenario refers to the 2023 values without pressurization.

-*2:Profit and loss before tax in the base year refers to net profit before tax of NT$23,788 million earned by bank subsidiaries in 2022.
+*2:Profit and loss before tax in the baseline year refers to the before-tax net profit of NT$26,628 million earned by bank subsidiaries in 2023.

-*1:Base scenario refers to 2022 values without pressurization.
+*1:The baseline scenario refers to the 2023 values without pressurization.